-BAS Broadcasting owns 8 radio stations between Toledo and Cleveland and Lake Erie and Columbus.
+BAS Broadcasting owns 11 radio stations and 8 Internet Stations between Toledo and Cleveland and Lake Erie and Columbus.
 We are locally owned with stations that are deeply entrenched in their communities.
 Each station features a mass appeal music intensive format, with community connected veteran announcers, extensive news, sports and weather coverage.

-Eagle 99/WFRO is a 25,000 watt heritage station featuring four decades of Today’s’ Hits and Yesterdays Favorites.
+Eagle 99/WFRO is a 25,000 watt heritage station featuring the Greatest Hits of the 80’s, 90’s and Today.
 Eagle 99 targets 30-64 year olds with a huge variety of music.
-It’s the station everyone can agree on at-work throughout the region.
+It’s the station everyone can agree on at-work throughout the region and offers a vast playlist.
 Great for listening all day…everyday!
-Wake up mornings with Mark Morris and news director Tom Fullen with all the local news and weather plus sports with Mark Fogg.
-Jon Kerns and live High School sports, Toledo Rockets and BGSU.
+Wake up every morning with Liz and Chris and stay informed and entertained all day with Kyle Knight and Russ Rutherford and the NO REPEAT Workday.
+We also broadcast Sandusky County football/basketball games and are the flagship radio station for Bowling Green State University football and men’s basketball.

 WMJK-FM 100.9 Coast Country is a 6,000 watt station with a carefully blended mix of today’s new country music with a healthy dose of well tested, chart popping country songs from the 80’s and 90’s.
 100.9 Coast Country targets Adults 18-64.
 Country music fans are fiercely loyal to their music and favorite artists.
 The music and local personalities are up-tempo and contemporary.
 What sets us apart from the others is our Classic Country Category..songs from artists who made country music what it is today.
 Local high school sports coverage all year plus the Cleveland Browns.

 1600 WTTF-AM-FM are Seneca County, targeting adults 35+.with Good Time Oldies.
 If it’s happening in Seneca County…WTTF AM-FM are there.
-Join John Spahr and the morning crew 6-10 plus Steve Shoffner with up-to- the minute news and weather every morning and Oldies all day.
+Join Jon Kerns and the morning crew 6-10 plus Steve Shoffner with up-to- the minute news and weather every morning and Oldies all day.
 WTTF AM-FM local sports coverage are second to none with football and basketball coverage of area high schools, Heidelberg and Tiffin Universities.

 Super Q 93.7/WQIO is a 50,000 watt heritage station featuring 80’s to Today Favorites.
 Super Q targets 25-54 year olds with a female lean.
 It’s the station everyone can agree on at- work.
 Great for listening all day..everyday..anywhere in Central-Ohio!
 Wake up mornings with Curtis Newland and The Super Q Crew mornings and news veteran Laura Chase with all the local news, weather and sports.